RAND Research Across Complementary and Integrative Health Institutions (REACH) Center

 Senior Health Policy Researcher

-Ian Coulter is codirector of the RAND Center for Collaborative Research in Complemntary and Integrative Health, a senior health policy researcher at the RAND Corporation, professor emeritus at UCLA, and research professor at the Southern California University of Health Sciences.
+Ian Coulter is codirector of the RAND Research Across Complementary and Integrative Health Institutions (REACH) Center, a senior health policy researcher at the RAND Corporation, professor emeritus at UCLA, and research professor at the Southern California University of Health Sciences.
 He has more than 40 years of experience conducting both qualitative and quantitative research on complementary and alternative medicine (CAM) and integrative medicine (IM) and has published over 200 articles and books.
 Coulter was successful in securing a gift to create the endowed RAND/Samulei Chair in Integrative Medicine and a gift to establish the RAND Center for Collaborative Research in Complementary and Integrative Health (RCCR).

 Senior Behavioral and Social Scientist

-Patricia Herman is a codirector of the RAND Center for Collaborative Research in Complementary and Integrative Health and a senior behavioral scientist at the RAND Corporation.
+Patricia Herman is a codirector of the RAND Research Across Complementary and Integrative Health Institutions (REACH) Center and a senior behavioral scientist at the RAND Corporation.
 Her research centers on health economics, innovative care models, and overall quality of life.
 Herman is an NCCIH-supported methodologist, resource economist, and licensed naturopathic doctor.

 Executive Director of Research and Innovation, Northwestern Health Sciences University

-Michele Maiers is codirector of the Center for Collaborative Research in Complementary and Integrative Health (CIH) at the RAND Corporation.
+Michele Maiers is codirector of the RAND Research Across Complementary and Integrative Health Institutions (REACH) Center.
 Maiers is also executive director of research and innovation at Northwestern Health Sciences University (NWHSU) supporting the mission of providing evidence-based solutions to the health care community through its research and policy efforts.
 In her role as co-director of the CIH, Maiers will facilitate research activity both within and across participating institutions and develop strategies for advancing the Center.